kyma-project/istio/docs/technical-design.md

 the [certificates](https://github.com/kyma-project/kyma/tree/main/resources/certificates) must be moved to the new modules.

 #### IstioOperator resource
-This is moved into our new Istio operator and used to define the default values for Istio, which can be customised by the user through `IstioCR`.
+This is moved into our new Istio operator and used to define the default values for Istio, which can be customised by the user through `Istio CR`.

 #### istio-resources